securefederatedai/openfl/docs/get_started/quickstart.rst

 .. _quick_start:

 =====================
-Quick Start
+Quickstart
 =====================

-|productName| has a variety of APIs to choose from when setting up and running a federation.
+OpenFL has a variety of APIs to choose from when setting up and running a federation.
 In this quick start guide, we will demonstrate how to run a simple federated learning example using the Task Runner API.